 The charging structure for all fees for services will be continued from previous years while further effort data is collected to determine the true and minimum efficient cost of providing each service.
 As the scheme continues to mature and a greater sample size of fee for service volumes are delivered, it is expected that overall data confidence will increase and charging outcomes will become more robust.

-To ensure ongoing Scheme recovery all fees for services will be uplifted by 3.1% in 2024-25.
-This rate represents a weighted average rate applied to the relevant components of AICIS' cost base that are subject to inflationary impacts relating to employee wages and supplier costs.
-AICIS' costs to deliver its regulatory functions are subject to inflationary pressures and, therefore, it is appropriate to consider applying the relevant indexation factor to its fees for services to recognise and account for these impacts.
+For 2025-26, AICIS will retain the current fees i.e. no changes are being proposed to fees for services